 - Become your own detective and try to figure out why someone might placing an unusual options activity.
 Yes, that means reading the news, even though a lot of what’s out there is junk.

-- Options that are experiencing unusual options activity on more than one line are more interesting.
+- Options that are experiencing unusual activity on more than one line are more interesting.
 For example, PCG had puts trade on different strikes and expiration periods.

 Using unusual options activity data can be helpful in your decision-making process.
 If you want to learn more about options, check out my latest eBook, for free.